mrcogollor/Openbank/README.md

 The file structure is based in componentes and pages that render differents views connected to each route.

-[React Material] (https://material-ui.com/components/steppers/) was used to perform a Stepper, with three different <Step> component.
+[React Material](https://material-ui.com/components/steppers)was used to perform a Stepper, with three different <Step> component.

 [BONUS]: A error component was develop to redirect to error pages (routes not defined)
 [BONUS]: Clue input text has a counter caracter